 Serious misbehaviour or refusal to comply with sanctions given means an Incident Record Form must be completed and a copy given to the Lead Learning Mentor.

 The child should initially be dealt with by the Senior Lunchtime Supervisor, the Class teacher or by SLT.

-If a child is consistently going through the first three stages: Discuss reoccurring behaviour with SLT and Lead Learning Mentor to seek guidance on next steps (see final part of the policy).
+Discuss reoccurring behaviour with SLT and Lead Learning Mentor to seek guidance on next steps (see final part of the policy).